'Embarrassment’ is often used interchangeably with ‘shame.' Although there is some overlap, embarrassment and shame are distinct constructs.

 People with low self-esteem are more prone to shame, because, having a poor self-image, they are harsher upon themselves.
 In some cases, they may defend against shame with blame or contempt, often for the person who incited their shame.
 Ultimately, this is likely to lead to even deeper shame, and so to even lower self-esteem.
 While overwhelming shame can be destructive, mild or moderate shame is mostly a force for good, spurring us on to lead more ethical lives.

-Whereas shame pertains to a person, guilt pertains to an action or actions, and to blame and remorse.
-Shame says, “I am bad.”
+Guilt pertains to an action or actions, and to blame and remorse: Shame says, “I am bad.”
 Guilt says, “I did something bad.”
 More subtly, shame involves falling short of cultural or societal moral standards, whereas guilt involves falling short of one’s own moral standards.
 Thus, it is entirely possible to feel guilty about actions of which many or most of our peers approve, such as living in luxury, driving an SUV, or eating meat.

 Faced with the same set of circumstances, people with high self-esteem are more prone to guilt than to shame, and more likely to take corrective or redemptive action.